 ADHD Australia has collated a number of helpful links to Australian resources which may be of interest.

 ADDULTS for ADHD is an Australian ADHD support group based in NSW which is dedicated to improving the lives of adults dealing with ADHD in themselves, their family, their friends and their clients.
 They have written a number of guides and have numerous books they have sourced which can be of help and can be purchased from the Adults for ADHD book store on their website.

 The author, Lou Brown, is an passionate and dedicated ADHD Coach, Consultant, Educator & Advocate from Perth in WA, who is committed to helping kids & adults with ADHD truly thrive.
 She has written a number of helpful guides which can be found and downloaded from her website.
 The one we are profiling here is the one titled, 'ADHD in Primary School'.

 This is a comprehensive guide which will assist teachers to better understand and support students with ADHD in the classroom.

-There are two licences - $10 for Individual/Personal use or $25 for Schools/Organisations.
+There are two licences - one for Individual/Personal use and another for Schools/Organisations.